-- 62. The existing partnership with FAO and the Government will be strengthened and WFP will work with the International Fund for Agricultural Development (IFAD) to assist farmer associations in improving the production, storage and transformation of cereals, pulses and horticultural crops in addition to providing literacy classes organized with the Ministry of Education.
-This activity will strengthen women's capacities and address access to farmland, based on the clear linkages between improved nutrition, women's economic empowerment and the reduction of post-harvest loses. - 63.
+- 62. The existing partnership with FAO and the Government will be strengthened and WFP will work with the International Fund for Agricultural Development (IFAD) to assist farmer associations in improving the production, storage and transformation of cereals, pulses and horticultural crops, in addition to providing literacy and nutrition classes, together with follow-up practice sessions, for women farmers in small groups organized with the Ministry of Education and the Ministry of Health.
+Social, business and leadership skills and information on land and water rights, access to justice, the legal framework and cooperatives will also be provided with the support of NGOs.
+These activities will strengthen women's capacities, including through support to improved nutrition, women's economic empowerment and the reduction of post-harvest losses. - 63.
 WFP will support asset creation activities to improve the management of natural resources, enhance household assets and livelihoods and reduce vulnerability to flooding.
-In collaboration with the Ministry of Agriculture and Rural Development, weather information will be disseminated to smallholder farmers to inform agricultural planning. - 64.
-WFP will also strengthen field-level collaboration with the Ministry of Agriculture and Rural Development and NGOs for the identification, selection, organization and training of producer associations that supply food for school meals, particularly in the regions of Bafatá, Cacheu, Gabu, Oio, Quinara and Tombali.
-To support demand for locally grown foods, WFP will help develop and distribute nutritious school meals menus adapted to local produce, culture and diet.
+In collaboration with the Ministry of Agriculture and Rural Development, weather information will be disseminated to smallholder farmers to inform agricultural planning.

-65. WFP will purchase food for schools from smallholder farmers through cooperating partners.
+- 64. WFP will also strengthen field-level collaboration with the Ministry of Agriculture and Rural Development and NGOs for the identification, selection, organization and training of producer associations that supply food for school meals, particularly in the regions of Bafatá, Cacheu, Gabu, Oio, Quinara and Tombali.
+To support demand for locally grown foods, WFP will help develop and distribute nutritious school meals menus adapted to local produce, culture and diet. - 65.
+WFP will purchase food for schools from smallholder farmers through cooperating partners.
 WFP will also support smallholder farmers by providing technical assistance and vouchers that schools can exchange for locally produced food.
 Transfer modalities include commodity vouchers, which allow payments from WFP to school-managed e-money accounts upon the validation of receipts provided by farmer associations.
 Vouchers can be redeemed through mobile money or banks in urban areas.